 At a time when it was nearly unthinkable, Goldman spoke out publicly in defense of gay individuals, defending their right to choose who and how they loved.
 She faced criticism from others on the Left who feared that embracing the cause of equal rights for homosexuals would damage their other political work.
 Goldman was as unaffected by these fears as she was by the condemnation of those on the right.
 She continued to support Gay Rights throughout her life.
 Goldman was the first American I know of to truly take up the civil rights of gay people before the general public.
 In her speeches and publications she defended the fundamental right of gay men and lesbians and she condemned the fear and stigma associated with homosexuality.
 Goldman:

-In 1919, the US Government, particularly cross-dressing J. Edger Hoover’s Justice Department, had her deported to Russia because of her rabble-rousing views.
-Goldman did not fare well with The Bolsheviks.
+In 1919, the U.S. Government, particularly cross-dressing J. Edger Hoover‘s Justice Department, had Goldman deported to Russia because of her rabble-rousing views.
+She did not fare well with The Bolsheviks.
 They found her brand of free speech to be totally bourgeois.
 She traveled around Europe relying on the kindness of admirers.
 In 1933, Goldman received permission to return to the USA under the condition that she only speak in public about her autobiography Living My Life (1931) and not specifically about politics.
-She returned to NYC, greeted by admirers and reporters imploring her for interviews.
-When her visa expired months later she went to Canada, and that is where she stayed.
+She returned to New York City, greeted by admirers and reporters imploring her for interviews.
+When her visa expired a few months later, she went to Canada, and that is where she stayed.

 Goldman gave her last speech in 1940.
 After suffering a series of strokes, she finally shut-up for good while on a speaking tour in Canada.
-Her handlers had to obtain permission from the US State Department to bring her body back to the USA.
+Her handlers had to obtain permission from the U.S. State Department to bring her body back to America.
 You can visit her now at the German cemetery in beautiful Forest Park, Illinois.